 Moure’s lexical cadences and spellbinding sentences sustain the narrative of exchanges and thefts between Elisa Sampedrín and Erín Moure.
 The contestation of the lyrical voice entails a rupture and a redoubling, challenging the reader with questions of bearing witness, inheritance, collective knowledge, and responsibility.
 The poem has a meditative trace structured on quotations from Celan, Descartes, and Agamben and represents an exploration of what propensity of the spirit might exist before speech.

 As the reader is told: “Experience does not come out of the mind or imagination but from a deep and irrescuable need.
 It rents the entire person.”
 Moure’s is not a book that will sit idly upon the shelf, but a quest that enters and tears at the body.

-Dance Monster! should be credited for the editorial decisions that crafted a selection of poems demonstrative of the development of a unique poetic.
+Dance, Monster! should be credited for the editorial decisions that crafted a selection of poems demonstrative of the development of a unique poetic.
 Known for their idiosyncratic style and sardonic humour, Stan Rogal’s poems confound expectations.
-The lines move in tantamount directions, from ekphrastic and witty, to caustic and sensual; the contrastive space between the poems leaves the reader with no time for settling in; each poem charts its own directions.
+The lines move in multiple directions, from ekphrastic and witty, to caustic and sensual; the contrastive space between the poems leaves the reader with no time for settling in.
+Each poem charts its own directions.

-Like the poet Dean Young, Rogal demonstrates a perception and craft which turns the urbane into the erotic; pop culture references jettison through the wilder currents of the tragic.
+Like the poet Dean Young, Rogal demonstrates a perception and craft that turns the urbane into the erotic; pop culture references are jettisoned in the wilder currents of the tragic.
 From Einstein to Degas, Whitman to Rimbaud, the poems keep the synapses branching in a resplendent arcade.